 - What is their experience?

 This is the essence of a design discipline called User Experience (UX) design.
 UX refers to how people interact with an online product or service.
 It’s about making sure that the marketplace is easy to use, visually pleasing, and meets the needs and expectations of the users.
 The good thing is that UX path is already established within the TPT marketplace.
-The great thing is we can use this UX pathway as a framework to guide our buyer to purchasing our product.
+The great thing is we can use this UX pathway as a framework to guide our buyers to purchase our product.
 Let’s consider that path.

 Keep this in mind whenever you are creating products.
 This is the pathway a buyer takes to make a purchasing decision.